aim-msds/msds2022-ml3/README_jojie.md

 mkdir ~/.conda/pkgs -p
 ```

-2. Create or edit `~/.condarc` and add the following lines:
+2. Create or edit the text file `~/.condarc` and add the following lines:

 ```
 channels: